In This Article

-Kentia palm (Howea forsteriana), also known as sentry palm, paradise palm, or thatch palm, makes an excellent indoor houseplant.
+Kentia palm, also known as sentry palm, paradise palm, or thatch palm, makes an excellent indoor houseplant.
 With its upright growth habit, high tolerance for neglect, and tropical vibes, it's the perfect candidate for adding lush greenery with a little height to dimmer spaces.

-These palms are known for their ability to grow to a tall, striking height—40 feet outside, or up to 12 feet as houseplants—even indoors in less-than-ideal conditions.
-They have long, slender leaves on graceful palm-shaped fronds in an attractive shade of deep green.
+These palms are known for their ability to grow to a strikingly great height: 40 feet outside or up to 12 feet inside, even in less-than-ideal conditions—though note that they do have a slow growth rate.
+They have long, slender leaves on graceful fronds in an attractive shade of deep green.

-It might take several years, but a happy, healthy kentia palm will eventually grow tall.
-To keep yours a manageable size for as long as possible, start with a smaller specimen only a few feet high.
-If your kentia palm does outgrow your space, you will have to move it.
+It might take several years, but a happy, healthy kentia palm will eventually grow high.
+To keep yours a manageable size for as long as possible, start with a smaller tree only a few feet high.
+This plant is not toxic to humans or pets.

 In the summer growing season, that may be as frequently as once per week.
 An occasional soaking of the leaves in your shower with tepid water (for smaller specimens) or misting (for larger ones) will help keep the plant moist and remove dust from its leaves.
 In the winter, when the plant goes dormant, plan to cut back on watering.

 Feed your kentia palm with standard houseplant fertilizer diluted to half-strength once per month in spring, summer, and fall.
 Pause feedings during the winter months.
-The tips of the lower leaves will turn dry and brown is a sign of overfeeding.
+If the tips of the lower leaves turn dry and brown, it's a sign of overfeeding.
 If you notice this, cut back on fertilizer.

 Since they're so slow-growing, kentia palms don't need to be repotted very frequently.
-Every two or three years, if they’re showing signs of being root bound (water draining out of the pot very quickly or not being absorbed by the soil, roots growing out of the hole in the bottom of the pot), gently remove them from their container, taking care not to disturb the roots.
+Every two or three years, if your plant is showing signs of being root-bound—water draining out of the pot very quickly or not being absorbed by the soil as well as roots growing out of the hole in the bottom of the pot—gently remove it from the container, taking care not to disturb the roots.
 Repot with fresh potting soil in a container one size larger.

 At maturity, kentia palms will blossom with three-foot-long spikes of tiny white flowers, but this typically doesn't happen until the plant is 15 years old or more.